 In a democratic society, the people must make informed decisions.
 These decisions should come from open, reasoned debate over the issues at hand, and that means a free society must have freedom to express views without governmental constraint.
 But this has not always been easy.
 Governments have found that complete freedom of speech can pose a threat to their power.
 Books have been banned, speakers have been silenced, and works of art have been removed from public display.
 Should governments have this power?
 Should private companies exercise this option?
 Should there be any limits to our freedom of expression?
 How would such censorship affect religious views?
 These are the questions being posed in this course experience.
-They strike right to the heart of what it means to be a Free Thinker.
+They strike right to the heart of what it means to be an independent thinker.

 What is censorship?
 As the article below explains, the word ‘censor’ comes from the Latin ‘cencere.’
 A censor is defined as “an official who examines books, plays, news reports, motion pictures, radio and television programs, letters, cablegrams, etc., for the purpose of suppressing parts deemed objectionable on moral, political, military, or other grounds.”
 (Source 1 / Source 2)

 The brief overview below represents selections from the online resource Random History.

 While books and other pieces of literature have been destroyed by accident or as an act of war throughout recorded history, one of the earliest acts of state-sponsored censorship conducted for the purported common good of the people came in 399 B.C. with the execution of Socrates.
 Philosopher and teacher in ancient Greece, Socrates was charged with corrupting the youth of Athens with his controversial teaching methods and drawing them away from the Greek religion.
 Sentenced to death for his actions, he was forced to drink a poisonous liquid containing hemlock.